Skip to content

 • Periareolar Incision: An incision made around the edge of the areola, used in some breast lift with augmentation procedures to minimize visible scarring.

-• Ptosis: The medical term for breast sagging or drooping, classified into degrees based on the position of the nipple relative to the inframammary fold, which a breast lift aims to correct.
+• Ptosis: The medical term for breast sagging or breast drooping, classified into degrees based on the position of the nipple relative to the inframammary fold, which a breast lift aims to correct.

 • Recovery Time: The period after surgery during which the patient heals.
 This includes time for swelling and bruising to subside, and for the patient to gradually return to normal activities, typically ranging from a few days to several weeks.
 Recovery can be streamlined, but not rushed.